Sosa paused. Shaking his head and avoiding a direct answer, he repeated several times, “I never tested positive.”

 MLB Contracts & Baseball Career

-Two years later, Sosa became the first Cubs baseball player to tally 30 home runs and 30 stolen bases in a single season.
+Two years later, Sosa became the first Cubs baseball player to tally 30 home runs and 30 stolen bases in a single season, and quickly became one of baseball’s best hitters.

 Sosa vs. McGwire: 1998 Home Run Chase

-Together, Sosa and McGwire pursued Roger Maris’ then-record 61 home runs that stood since 1961.
-Tied with 46 home runs each on August 10, McGwire became the first to reach and break Maris’ mark on September 8 — One week later, Sosa rallied and caught him again at 62 apiece.
+Together, Sosa and McGwire pursued Roger Maris’ 61 home run record — a single-season feat that stood since 1961.
+Tied with 46 home runs each on August 10, McGwire became the first to reach and break Maris’ mark on September 8.
+One week later, Sosa rallied and caught him again at 62 apiece.

 McGwire clubbed four dingers over his final two games to set the new MLB record at 70; Sosa became the first player to hit 66 home runs despite McGwire ending on top.
 Sosa led the majors in RBIs (158), runs (134) and total bases (416).
 He also led baseball with 171 strikeouts, which didn’t stop him from winning his first and only National League Most Valuable Player Award that year.